jmclean55/jmclean55/README.md

 - 👋 Hi, I’m Jeff!
-- 👀 I’m interested in numbers and data while applying them to different sports.
+- 👀 I’m interested in numbers and data while applying them in analytical manner, especially sports!
-- 🌱 I’m currently learning coding and data science.
+- 🌱 I’m currently learning coding and data science at Rutgers University.
-- 💞️ I’m looking to collaborate on building analytical sports models to predict future success for fantasy sports usage.
 - 📫 How to reach me - email : jmclean1087@gmail.com.

 <!---